FarhanYaseen/Simple-Billing-App-Cloudflare-Worker/Readme.md

 Once deployed, you can interact with the app using HTTP requests to your Cloudflare Worker's URL.
 Here are some example endpoints:

+more details about api can be found here [API Documentation](api.md)

 - Create a subscription plan: POST /subscription-plans
 - Assign a subscription to a customer: POST /customers/assign-subscription
 - Cancel a subscription: POST /customers/cancel-subscription